marcovannoord/openhtf/docs/docs/results/exploring.md

         },
 ```

-The measurements and criteria details are also added in case there was one defined for the phase with their parameters.
+The measurements and criteria details are also added with their parameters in case there was one defined for the phase.

 - name (measurements.*criterionname*.name)
 - outcome  (measurements.*criterionname*.outcome)